scaleoutsean/eseries-perf-analyzer/README.md

 python3 ./collector.py -h
 ```

 Note that you can't do much with just the CLI - you need a DB where data can be sent.
 But you can test the CLI with `-n` which collects data but doesn't send to InfluxDB.
-Try `collector.py -n -i -b  --sysid WWN --sysname NAME` or similar.
+Try `collector.py -n -i -b  --sysid WWN --sysname ARRAY_NAME` or similar.

 ### Docker Compose users:

-- Download and decompress latest release and enter the `epa` sub-directory:
+Download and decompress latest release and enter the `epa` sub-directory:

 ```sh
 git clone https://github.com/scaleoutsean/eseries-perf-analyzer/
 cd eseries-perf-analyzer/epa